nsthorat/elementary-plugins/README.md

 SRVB is a small digital reverb audio plugin (VST3/AU) for MacOS and Windows.

-This is the Svelte + Bun version of the plugin, which is forked from https://github.com/elemaudio/srvb.
+This is the Svelte + Typescript + Bun version of the plugin, which is forked from https://github.com/elemaudio/srvb.

 This project demonstrates one way to write an audio plugin using JavaScript and familiar web